 Programs utilizing the player point system will be classified based on the team classification totals.
-The player point system is a guideline and a State Director and/or Zone VP can re-classify a player or team at ANY time.
+The player point system is a guideline and a State Director, Zone VP and Player Point Committee (PPC) and they can re-classify a player or team at ANY time.